 A clustered scatter plot is a type of chart in Excel that displays data points as individual dots on a graph.
 Unlike a regular scatter plot where all data points are plotted together, a clustered scatter plot groups data points into clusters based on their similarities.
 In the following article, we will see how to create a clustered scatter plot in Excel.
 Hopefully, you will enjoy the whole article.

-Steps to Create Clustered Scatter Plot in Excel
+How to Create Clustered Scatter Plot in Excel: Easy Steps

 In the following section, I will demonstrate the steps to creating clustered scatter plots.
 If you follow them carefully, you will easily be able to create your desired plot in Microsoft Excel.